Search

 While Wolfe Tones tried to engineer a dramatic last gasp equalising goal, the Slashers defence stood firm under pressure and a dangerous situation was dealt with before the gutsy Mulcahy won possession at the back in breaking out to create a counter-attack

-Substitute Stephen Murray played the perfect pass into the path of Reuben Murray and the effective forward fired over his eighth point (4 frees) to clinch a deserved Duignan Cup triumph and a home game against the Wicklow reps in the semi-final of the Special Leinster Junior competition on November 8th.
+Substitute Stephen Murray played the perfect pass into the path of Reuben Murray and the effective forward fired over his eighth point (4 frees) to clinch a deserved Duignan Cup triumph and a home game against Aughrim (Wicklow) in the semi-final of the Special Leinster Junior competition on November 8th.

 The winner of the Sean McNally Memorial Man of the Match Award was one of the young guns on the Slashers side, resilient defender John Murray, in what was a solid all-round team performance by the Robbie Stakelum managed outfit.